NR-Kagero/YOLOv5/README.md

 # YOLOv5
-how to use yolo and how to train
+how to use yolo
+train on colleceted dataset